systembolaget/LED-lighting-tutorial-7d-Autonomous-LED-luminaire-with-solar-panel/README.md

-# LED lighting tutorial - Autonomous LED luminaire with solar panel
+# LED lighting tutorial - Cordless solar powered LED light 7h @ 357lm with 3000K @ CRI 90

-Solar powered lantern set-up, based on an **automatic day/night P-channel MOSFET switch**
+Get fully off the grid with solar power.
+How to drive a high-CRI SMD LED with an automatic day/night P-channel MOSFET switch, solar panel and battery storage for 7 hours at full brightness

 ### Result